white-label-development/umbraco-fun/README.md

 learning umbraco...

-@unit testing 291219

 tutorials are all a bit basic - but I am a beginner so lets see how this goes.

-## snippets - mostly regarding data access, pulled from Umraco.TV
+## snippets - mostly regarding data access.

 IPublishedContent is the standard model used for all published content.